top of page

 Day 31-60 (Delinquent):

-• Solution: Negotiate payment plan before 90 days
+• Solution: Negotiate a payment plan before 90 days.

 Day 61-90 (Serious Delinquency):